akaibeu/STAGA/README.md

 When filing an issue, please use the corresponding issue template to do so.
 It helps with organization and the chances of the issue being noticed and acted upon.

 ## Security vulnerabilities.
 To report a security vulnerability either with STAGANet, STAGALauncher or the STAGA Game, please send an email via [this address](mailto:namesofthemisled@gmail.com).
 Additionally please follow [HackerOne's vulnerability disclosure guidelines](https://www.hackerone.com/terms/disclosure-guidelines).
-Your work will either be or not be rewarded. *(Keep in mind that akaibeu & STAGA is a one-man project.)*
+Your work will either be or not be rewarded. *(Keep in mind that akaibeu & STAGA are a one-man project.)*

 <div align="center">
     <img width="256px" src="/.github/akaibeu.png">